ethereum/ethereum-org-website/src/content/developers/tutorials/calling-a-smart-contract-from-javascript/index.md

 title: Calling a smart contract from JavaScript
 description: How to call a smart contract function from JavaScript using a Dai token example
 author: jdourlens
-tags: ["transactions", "frontend", "javascript", "web3.js"]
+tags: ["transactions", "frontend", "JavaScript", "web3.js"]
 skill: beginner
 lang: en
 sidebar: true